Sprout API

 fields (optional) |

-(Posts endpoint only) List of fields to return in results; if omitted, all fields are returned.
+(Posts endpoint only) List of fields to return in results; if omitted, only the guid field is returned.
 Refer to the Message Fields section for full list of valid fields |

 [“content_category”, “created_time”, “from.name”] |